 %∆ in P = Percentage change in price of good

-ΔQ = Q2 − Q1, Percentage change in demand for a good
+ΔQ = Q2 − Q1, the percentage change in the demand for a good

-ΔP = P2 − P1, Percentage change in price of good
+ΔP = P2 − P1, the percentage change in the price of good

 P = Initial price

 22. Consider the demand for a good.
 At price Rs 4, the demand for the good is 25 units.
 Suppose the price of the good increases to Rs 5, and as a result, the demand for the good falls to 20 units.
 Calculate the price elasticity.